Did you know that socks are the single most requested item by homeless shelters?

-Now in its FOURTH year, our One Million Pairs of Socks Campaign has surpassed our goal – we have already collected over five million!
+Now in its FOURTH year, our One Million Pairs of Socks Campaign has surpassed our goal – we have already collected over six million!

 If you are a retail company or manufacturer interested in donating new socks for the homeless, please

 For more information, please contact: